inokentiyTTT/Programing_task/README.md

 3. argparse — Parser for command-line options, arguments and sub-commands

-4. To able run a monule please use command python mymodule.py -D SG.csv -M Consumption, where file with data  SG.csv and Consumption data sub-set, please be sure that console is linked to the right directory whre file with data is located
+4. To able run a monule please use command python mymodule.py -D SG.csv, where file with data  SG.csv and Consumption data sub-set and then select quantity, please be sure that console is linked to the right directory whre file with data is located

+5. Requirements: python version >=3.8 , statsmodels 0.12.1 (Tested on Ubuntu 20.04 and Windows 10), using anoconda virtual enviromens strongly recomended